LaszloMarossy/itsybitso/README.md

 that are also used by the JavaFX GUI client to start up all critical processes necessary.
 Most calls are performed asynchronously so they do not block execution.

-Critical parts synchronous execution could cause workload pile-ups are executed with multithreaded executors of `java.util.concurrent.ExecutorService.java`.
+Critical parts where synchronous execution could cause workload pile-ups are executed with multithreaded executors of `java.util.concurrent.ExecutorService.java`.
 Populating the internal queue with the Bitso Websocket messages, and consuming those messages to update the order book are executed this way.
 Areas where this approach is not appropriate (for example periodic polling of Bitso trade data) are executed in a single asynchronous